-This paper has explored the effects of public and private international financial flows coming from different economic areas - our GSG and GBG measures - on US financial conditions.
-We have further focused on the nexus between GSG and GBG flows and the dynamics of US households' debt and of the US housing market.
+This paper explores the effects on the US economy of international financial flows coming from different economic areas during the run-up to the global financial crisis, the so-called global banking glut and global saving glut flows.
 Our results confirm the existence of an autonomous channel whereby both types of flows have contributed to looser financial market conditions in the United States through lowered risk aversion and higher banking leverage.
-Moreover, during the period of strongest global financial
+Moreover, during the period of strongest global financial expansion, both types of flows have been complementary in that they tended to reinforce each other.
+Finally, both GSG, and to a greater extent, GBG flows have exerted a positive impact on housing market developments.
+These effects appear to be independent from monetary policy developments in the United States.